 On February 14, 2023, the ICS Security Event S4 was held in Miami, Florida, USA.
 More than 1,000 ICS security experts gathered and discussed the future of OT security as one community.

-In his opening remarks, Dale Paterson, the catalyst of the S4 event, said that OT is a unique world unlike any other "T," and that we need more practice.
+In his opening remarks, Dale Paterson, the catalyst of the S4 event, said that OT is a unique world unlike any other "T," and that we need more practise.
 To that end, he introduced "Explore" as this year's theme and called on participants on the leading edge to find new ideas for the next three to five years.

 Interview with Michael Fischerkeller - Author of Cyber Persistence Theory

-Fischerkeller is a senior researcher in the Institute for Defense Analyses and has been involved in shaping US government security policy for over 25 years.
+Fischerkeller is a senior researcher in the Institute for Defence Analyses and has been involved in shaping US government security policy for over 25 years.
 Based on this experience, he published "Cyber Persistence Theory" with two co-authors, aiming to bridge the gap between cyber security theory and policy.
 Dale interviewed him based on this work.

 During the upon reading his book entitled "Cyber Persistence Theory" and attending the talk, I found that: